Pool Resurfacing Cost Breakdown

 Infinity View

 Infinity pools are a popular trend these days and can be found in homes of all shapes and sizes.
 By using an edge flush with the water, infinity pools give the appearance of merging straight into the horizon, offering amazing views as you swim.
 Upgrading your pool to an infinity design will cost about $35,000 on average.
-It is a core part of the pool design, so you basically have to start from scratch in a lot of ways.
+It is a core part of the pool design, so you basically have to start from scratch in many ways.

 Need Help Building Your Pool?